timothijoe/DI-drive/docs/source/installation/index.rst

 PyTorch version: >=1.4, <=1.8

-DI-engine version: >=0.3.1
+DI-engine version: >=0.2

-Hardware requirements: NVIDIA GPU with at least 4GB memory *if you with to run Carla server*
+Hardware requirements: NVIDIA GPU with at least 4GB memory to run Carla

 Get and install DI-drive
 ===========================